Direct Brexit talks suspended after EU team member tests COVID positive

 “We all have to do our outmost in order to reach the agreement.
 That’s the aim of the EU.
 We want to have a comprehensive, a balanced agreement with the UK.”

+She spoke as the chief Brexit negotiators, the EU’s Michel Barnier and the UK’s David Frost, suspended direct talks after an EU team member tested positive for COVID-19.

-She spoke as countries including the Netherlands, France, Belgium and Spain asked the EU’s executive Commission - which is negotiating with Britain on behalf of the bloc - to update emergency plans for no deal.
+Some EU member states including the Netherlands, France, Belgium and Spain asked the executive European Commission - which is negotiating with Britain on behalf of the bloc - to update emergency plans for a possible no-deal Brexit.

-“Now that we are this late in November ... it’s high time to ask the Commission to come out with (contingency measures) because we have to prepare, in case we cannot fix an agreement in time,” said a senior EU diplomat.

-The Commission, however, is holding off amid a final push for a deal, diplomats and officials said.
+France’s representative in the Commission, Internal Market Commissioner Thierry Breton, said Britain must accept fair competition rules for companies or be shut out of the EU’s single market of 450 million consumers from 2021.

+“I understand very well that our British friends wish to be able to benefit from the internal market,” Breton said.
+“If the British accept these rules they will be welcome.
+But if they do not accept them, there will be no deal.”

 ‘EVERYBODY’S INTEREST’